top of page

 and help them see situations through the eyes of another.

-Our offerings — delivered by our diverse team of practitioners
+Our offerings — delivered by our diverse team of

-from many different backgrounds — bring curiosity, dimension,
+practitioners from many different backgrounds —

-and playfulness to potentially challenging topics such as equality, diversity and inclusion, anti-racism, discrimination, identity, privilege, and bullying.
+potentially challenging topics such as equality,

 Interacting with a subject through drama makes the